ShawnBeasleyOTRS/doc-itsm/content/itsm-change-management/agent/itsm-changes/overview.rst

    1. Click on the trash icon in the list of conditions.
    2. Click on the *OK* button in the confirmation dialog.

-   The condition add and edit screens consist of three widgets.
+   *Add Condition* and *Edit Condition* screens consist of three widgets.

    .. figure:: images/itsm-changes-condition-add.png
       :alt: Add Condition Screen